-The following is an excerpt from my upcoming book, Creating Introvert-Friendly Workplaces: How to Unleash Everyone’s Talent and Performance.
+The following is an excerpt from my book, Creating Introvert-Friendly Workplaces: How to Unleash Everyone’s Talent and Performance.

 I was teaching a week-long leadership class for 30 engineers from different companies when I noticed that one of the participants, who I will call Sean, hadn’t been very vocal.
 At a break I asked him how the class was going for him.
 Sean hesitated and then said, “Well, Jennifer, I think the material is interesting, and I may be able to use some of it.
 However, I know I will never be a manager at my company.”